 - Open the Preview application on your Mac and then press command and the N key to view the image from the clipboard in Preview.

-- Use the tools within Preview to make changes such as cropping the image, inserting caption text, and adding coloured shapes around important areas.
+- Use the tools within Preview to make changes such as cropping the image, inserting caption text, and adding coloured shapes.

 - To copy the new edited image to clipboard before pasting into your email or document, press the command and A keys to select the full image and then press the command and C keys.